audioxide/data/data/posts/20170906-reviews-mogwai-every-countrys-sun.md

   post-rock mass of warmth, light, and/or incineration.
 Think of it as a spa day for your ears with the promise of a light singe.
 week: .nan
+blurb: As is probably appropriate, Every Country’s Sun listens like an immense post-rock mass of warmth, light, and/or incineration.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>Whilst it doesn’t necessarily reach the heights of